 The harsh conditions, inaccessibility, wildlife, spectacular scenery, archaeological treasures, and remarkable cultures make Turkana an ultimate Kenyan destination for adventure seekers.

 Both the east and west shores of Lake Turkana present exceptional places of interest.
 At the southeast tip of the lake, there lies a tiny oasis of Loiyangalani, which fascinates many diverse travelers.
 Its palm groves and persistent wind offer a respite from the searing heat.
 There is an excellent basic lodge and campsite here.

 Most safari operators and companies provide truck trips and camel safari to this area and further south.
 Loiyangalani is a magnificent location to explore, either by climbing the nearby Mount Kulal or by boat to the South Island National Park.

-In western Turkana, specifically in the village of Kalokol, there is a basic fishing lodge for people looking to catch an esteemed Nile Perch.
-Approximately 60 km further North, lies the stunning Eliye Springs, large crocodile populations, and several small Turkana villages.
+In western Turkana, specifically in Kalokol village, there is a basic fishing lodge for people looking to catch an esteemed Nile Perch.
+Approximately 60 km further north lies the stunning Eliye Springs, large crocodile populations, and several small Turkana villages.